How often should I water my lawn in summer?

 drought lawn uk

-Drought Conditions (15 degrees and above, with irregular / consistently no rainfall)
+(15 degrees and above, with irregular / consistently no rainfall)

-In drought conditions, lawns can go for weeks without the level of moisture required.
-In a drought, the water table is extremely low.
-The water table is essentially where the water goes to once it disappears off the surface of your lawn.
+In drought conditions, lawns can go for weeks without the level of moisture required, and the key to repairing a drought-damaged lawn is to adjust your lawn watering.
+The water table is essentially where the water goes once it disappears off the surface of your lawn.
 In normal weather conditions, the water table retains this water keeping your lawn moist and hydrated.
-In drought conditions, the water your lawn does receive is unlikely ever to reach the water table.
-As the water table in your lawn and your neighbours, you can see how low it is in your area by simply observing how everyone else’s grass looks.
+But during times of drought, the water table is extremely low since there has been no rainwater to keep it topped up!

 Established Lawn (6 months +)